Nrdly

 How to Set Schluter Shower Curbs

-Since I had two custom curbs, it was really important to ensure they were even with each other and level.
+Since I had two custom curbs, ensuring they were even with each other and level was really important.

 Shower Deck Mud Tips